elaval/owid-vis-poc/README.md

 * Datasets: are associated to a specific source and can contain a collection of *variables* (metrics)
 * Tags: descriptors that are associated to **datasets** (e.g. "Population Growth").
 Tags can have tag parents which allows to build a hierarchical structure of tags (e.g. "Population Growth" is a child of "Population Growth & Vital Statistics")
 * Variables: multiple variables can be associated to a **dataset**.
 Each variable (e.g. "Fertility Rate") has a unit (e.g. "children per woman") and is associated to a table that contains a collection of **data-values**
-* Data-Values: the actual data for a specific variables.
+* Data-Values: the actual data for a specific variable.
 Collection of records with **values** associated to time (**year**) and **entities** (countries, continents, ...).
 * Entities have a name (e.g. "United Kingdom") and id (e.g. 1) and a code (e.g. GBR)

-Once the user has selected a domain and dataset (e.g. "World Development Indicators - Economic Policy & Debt") and a specific variable from that dataset  (e.g. "GDP per capita, PPP (constant 2011 international $)") then we are dealing with a single data table that will be used for visualizations.
+Once the user has selected a domain and dataset (e.g. "World Development Indicators - Economic Policy & Debt") and a specific variable from that dataset  (e.g. "GDP per capita, PPP (constant 2011 international $)") then we are dealing with a selection of data values that will be used for visualizations.

-The original Data Model has a normalized structure in there is a relationship between data-values and entities
+The original Data Model has a normalized structure with a relationship between data-values and entities
 <img width="522" alt="image" src="https://user-images.githubusercontent.com/68602/194168102-a19095a6-9f4c-449b-a5c2-d494f2f049a8.png">

 For visualization purposes we will assume that data will be provided to the visualization in a denormalized form: